-I should start off by saying I’m not an affiliate for Anton’s training, nor am I going to simply throw in a competitors affiliate link and say his course is sh*t, you should buy Product X. What I am going to do is tell you exactly what you’ll receive if you sign up, what to expect and ultimately why I recommend you don’t buy it.
+I should start off by saying I’m not an affiliate for Anton’s training.
+What I am going to do is tell you exactly what you’ll receive if you sign up, what to expect and ultimately why I recommend you don’t buy it.

 Drop Ship Lifestyle Review

-If you’re still struggling to understand the concept of Drop Shipping then checkout this free course or I’ll cover this briefly and introduce you to the concept of drop shipping.
+If you’re still struggling to understand the concept of Drop Shipping then checkout these resources or I’ll cover this briefly and introduce you to the concept of drop shipping.
 In short, drop shipping is a way for you to sell tangible products that you don’t need to purchase up front, store somewhere and hope they sell to make a healthy profit.

 Drop Shipping allows you to bypass the inventory component and list suppliers products on your website right away.
 If someone actually purchases something you’ll go to the supplier and have them ship the item/s directly to your customer in discreet packaging.
 If they don’t sell, you haven’t lost any money, only the time it took to list the products on your site.